-From the very start, the tribunal has been a political flashpoint in Lebanon, pitting the pro-Western Saudi-backed forces linked to Saad Hariri against Hezbollah and its allies, backed by Syria and Iran.
+From the very start, the tribunal has been a political flashpoint in Lebanon, pitting pro-Western groups linked to then-Prime Minister Saad Hariri, who is Rafik Hariri's son, against Hezbollah and its allies, backed by Syria and Iran.

-If - as expected - the tribunal implicates Hezbollah members in the assassination of Rafik Hariri, it would basically be accusing Lebanon's most powerful Shia group of involvement in the murder of the country's dominant political figure back in 2005.
+By implicating Hezbollah members in the assassination of Rafik Hariri, the tribunal is basically accusing Lebanon's most powerful Shia group of involvement in the murder of the country's dominant political figure back in 2005.

-On 12 January, 11 Hezbollah-affiliated ministers resigned, bringing down the coalition government of then-Prime Minister Saad Hariri (Rafik Hariri's son).
+In January 2011, 11 Hezbollah-affiliated ministers resigned, bringing down the coalition government of Saad Hariri.

-The group, which denies any role in the killing, had wanted Mr Hariri to withdraw Lebanon's funding for the tribunal, stop all co-operation, and denounce the court's findings even before they were released.
+The group had wanted Mr Hariri to withdraw Lebanon's funding for the tribunal, stop all co-operation, and denounce the court's findings even before they were released.
 He had refused.

-On 25 January, the Hezbollah-backed business tycoon, Najib Mikati, was appointed as the prime minister-designate, tilting the balance of power in Lebanon towards Syria and Iran, and away from the Western-allied bloc that had headed governments for nearly six years.
+On 25 January of that year, the Hezbollah-backed business tycoon, Najib Mikati, was appointed as the prime minister-designate, tilting the balance of power in Lebanon towards Syria and Iran, and away from the Western-allied bloc that had headed governments for nearly six years.